A1 (group): 2011–2012: Rediscovered

-2013–14: The Big Reunion
+2013–2014: The Big Reunion

-In December 2013 it was announced that A1 will be appearing, again without Marazzi, on the itv2 documentary The Big Reunion.
-In October 2014, A1 with other bands from the TV show Blue, Five, Damage, 3T, 911 and a new band called 5th Story toured together in October 2014, the tour was called The Big Reunion Boy band Tour 2014.
+In December 2013 it was announced that A1 would be appearing, again without Marazzi, on the ITV2 documentary The Big Reunion.
+In October 2014, A1 with other bands from the TV show Blue, Five, Damage, 3T, 911 and a new band called 5th Story toured together in October 2014, the tour was called The Big Reunion Boy Band Tour 2014.

-On 3 October 2014 A1 performed on the Norwegian show called "The Hit", they chose to perform the song Critical Love written by Mathilde Johnson and became their newest single after winning.
+On 3 October 2014 A1 performed on the Norwegian show called The Hit, choosing to perform the song "Physical Love" written by Mathilde Johnson, which became the single "Critical Love" after winning.

 Their latest albums Waiting for Daylight and Rediscovered were released in UK on 12 June 2015.

-2016–17: Comeback Concert
+2016–2017: Comeback concert

 A1 gave a concert on 22 October 2016 in Singapore and in Manila and Cebu on 23 and 25 October, respectively.

-2017–present : Marazzi's return and 20th-anniversary tour
+2017–present: Marazzi's return and 20th-anniversary tour

 On 22 July 2017 Paul Marazzi met with his past band-mates in Newcastle.
-On Instagram post of the band, the group posted a picture with original members Ben Adams, Christian Ingebrigtsen, Mark Read and Paul Marazzi.
-A follow up post on the band's Facebook page suggested that they may reform for "One last song.. or 2 or 3".
+On an Instagram post of the band, the group posted a picture with all four original members Ben Adams, Christian Ingebrigtsen, Mark Read and Paul Marazzi.
+A follow-up post on the band's Facebook page suggested that they may reform for "One last song.. or 2 or 3".
 The photo was posted on 17 September 2017, a day after Ben Adams posted a photo of him and Paul at the backstage for Flashdance The Musical Tour in Sunderland.
 There was then no confirmation that Paul had indeed reunited with a1.

-On 7 May 2018 Ben Adams called BBC Radio 2 host Matt Lucas, announcing a1 will go on a 20th anniversary tour the next year.
+On 7 May 2018 Ben Adams called BBC Radio 2 host Matt Lucas, announcing A1 would go on a 20th anniversary tour the next year.
 He said they probably had to do something slightly special for their 20-year reunion, and they had invited original member Paul Marazzi back.
-The tour will start in Asia after Ben finishes his Flashdance show in November, and they will also do some tours in UK and release new music as well.

-On 23 May 2018, it was announced that they will be doing a set of concerts in Southeast Asia with Marazzi on board.
+On 23 May 2018, it was announced that they would be doing a set of concerts in Southeast Asia with Marazzi on board.
 It was announced via their Twitter and Facebook page.

 On 12 October 2018, they released their first single with all members since the departure of Marazzi, and the disbandment of the group, 16 years previously.
 The song is called "Armour".

 2019–present: The Reunion Show and new music

-On 27 February 2019 the group announced their first UK comeback, first live show with original line up in 15 years.
-The show will be held at O2 Academy Islington, London on 1 November 2019.
+On 27 February 2019 the group announced their UK comeback, with their first live show with the original line up in 15 years.
+The show was held at the O2 Academy Islington, London on 1 November 2019.

 In 2021, A1 released their single, "Spiders", which was written by the four band members.